wildfly/quickstart/kitchensink-html5-mobile/README.md

 is just as important with POH5 as it is server side core this application also uses QUnit to show you how to unit test your JavaScript.

+To represent a realistic separation of services, and clients the project has been broken into two sub-modules.  `/client` contains all of the client HTML5 code and related resources.  `/services` contains all of the JAX-RS related services.

 What is a modern web application without mobile web support?
 This application also integrates jQuery mobile and basic client side device detection to give you both a desktop and mobile version of the interface.
 Both support the same features, including form validation, member